 Associate Professor (Education)

-Peninsula Dental School (Faculty of Medicine and Dentistry)
+Peninsula Dental School (Faculty of Health: Medicine, Dentistry and Human Sciences)

-Associate Professor (Senior Lecturer) of Clinical Dental Education and Final Year Lead PUPSD & PCMD BDS;
+Associate Professor (Senior Lecturer) of Clinical Dental Education.
+Final Year Lead BDS and

 Professionalism Module Lead for BDS and BSc Dental Therapy & Hygiene

-I am Final Year Lead at Plymouth University Peninsula School of Dentistry and Module Lead for Professionalism for both BDS and BSc in Therapy/Hygiene.
+I am Final Year Lead at Plymouth University Peninsula School of Dentistry and Module Lead for Professionalism for both BDS and BSc in Dental Therapy&Hygiene.

-My particular clinical interest is how to develop patient centred care and dental behavioural management for patients with special needs and those who have a fear of the dentist.
+My particular clinical interest is in patient centred care and behavioural management for patients with special needs and those who have a fear of the dentist.
 I use clinical hypnosis and its philosophy to underpin all my work.
-My education interest is in the personal development of professionals to be the best they can be through innovative and inclusive teaching, learning and assessment activities.
-Communication plays a vital role in all of these interests, and my overarching interests are communication, leadership and management, capability, professionalism and how to provide holistic and personalised care/education/support.
+My education interest is in leadership and personal and professional development to enable individuals to be the best they can be, using best practice, innovative and inclusive teaching, learning and assessment activities.
+Communication plays a vital role in all of these areas, and my overarching interests are communication, leadership, coaching techniques, development of capability, professionalism and how to provide holistic and personalised care/education/support.

 I qualified from Bristol Dental School in 1993 and spent the first 10 years of my career working full time in primary care dentistry.
-This included roles in the NHS, private practice, and as a civilian dental officer with the Royal Navy.
+This included roles in the NHS, private practice, SHO experience and as a civilian dental officer with the Royal Navy.

 The next five-year phase saw my clinical career develop by working with special care patients and furthering my interest and expertise in behavioural management strategies.
 I gained my Advanced Diploma in Hypnosis and Stress Management from the University of Stafford in 2010.

 My interest in patient- and student-centred education influences my approach to ongoing research projects and teaching and I contribute to creating, developing and delivering innovative curriculum activities and Continuing Professional Development opportunities for undergraduate and post-graduate students, and qualified dentists.